wangcongcong123/ttt/covid_event/README.md

 python prepare.py
 ```

-This will generate two folders with `train.jsonl` and `val.json` inside`./data/middle` and `./data/final`.
+This will generate two folders with `train.json` and `val.json` inside`./data/middle` and `./data/final`.
 The  `./data/final` is what we need to for model training.
 To do the same process for test set, request `test.json` at [wangcongcongcc@gmail.com](wangcongcongcc@gmail.com) first and make some changes in `prepare.py` accordingly to prepare the test set.

 #### Fine-tune T5
 To skip the following time-consuming fine-tuning, it is recommended to download the already fine-tuned model from [here](https://drive.google.com/file/d/1tuI54jDK7OfiVemninyZbUo3sybYHosg/view?usp=sharing), which is fine-tuned on T5-large with 12 epochs (corresponding to run-1 in the paper) and ready for predictions.
 After downloading, unzip and put it `./tmp/` (create it first).